FreeRTOS/FreeRTOS-Kernel/MISRA.md

 _Ref 14.3_
  - The `configMAX_TASK_NAME_LEN` and `taskRESERVED_TASK_NAME_LENGTH` are
-  evaluated to constants at compile time and may vary based on the build configuration. constant at compile time however can vary depending on build configuration.
+   evaluated to constants at compile time and may vary based on the build configuration.
-   This condition takes into account the build configuration of the system.

 #### Rule 18.1